phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.2 - work in progress
+* Added new in-between exception class `SMPClientHttpException` which gives access to the returned HTTP Status code

 v12.3.1 - 2025-12-08
 * Added "Fina RDC 2025" CA to predefined HR production truststore
 * Disabled following of HTTP Redirects in Peppol SMP Client HTTP settings